Contact Us

 Eugenia working the Mi Esperanza jewelry studio

 Eugenia Aviles was in her last year of high school when she got pregnant with her first child.
-Determined, she completed her senior year and graduated.
-She had always dreamed of going to college, but she had now become a mother, and her desire to learn never faded.
+Determined, she completed her senior year and graduated from high school.
+She had always dreamed of attending college, but now that she was a mother, her desire to learn had never faded.

 Eugenia lives in Santa Ana, outside Tegucigalpa.
-In 2014, she saw a sign announcing Mi Esperanza would open a Sewing Course.
-She enrolled, completed the course, and the instructor hired her for a school uniform project.
+In 2014, she saw a sign announcing that Mi Esperanza would open a Sewing Course.
+She enrolled in the course, completed it, and the instructor hired her for a school uniform project.
 Mi Esperanza offered a train-to-work opportunity to produce 85,000 bracelets a year later.
-Eugenia did such good work and showed excellent skills that Mi Esperanza offered her the opportunity for continued training and a job in the Mi Esperanza jewelry studio in Tegucigalpa.
+Eugenia did such excellent work and demonstrated outstanding skills that Mi Esperanza offered her the opportunity for continued training and a job in the Mi Esperanza jewelry studio in Tegucigalpa.

 EUGENIA AT A GLANCE